pmcgoohan/targeting-zero-mev/content-layer.md

 When the printer comes to propose a block, they grab all the content chunks they can fit into it to ensure the highest gas reward, starting with any that didn't make it into the previous block.

 The content network may get ahead of the structural network in publishing chunks.
-This is good as users can begin to see the order pending transactions will be processed before they are committed to a block.
+This is good as users see the order pending transactions will be processed before they are committed to a block.
 It also means the system is running as fast as possible.

 #### Shuffler Entropy